axone-protocol/contracts/README.md

 ### 💥 - Genesis Stage

-This stage represents the initial spark or idea that leads to the development of the smart contract.
+This stage represents the initial spark or idea that leads to the development of the Smart Contract.

 ### 🥚 - Initial Stage

-The smart contract is still in its infancy, with basic functionalities just being implemented.
+The Smart Contract is still in its infancy, with basic functionalities just being implemented.
 It is still under development, and its evolution may lead to breaking changes.
 It is not recommended for production use.

 ### 🐣 - Intermediate Stage

-The smart contract has undergone a number of tests and improvements, and presents a coherent functional package, but may still lack some advanced features or optimizations.
+The Smart Contract has undergone a number of tests and improvements, and presents a coherent functional package, but may still lack some advanced features or optimizations.
 It can be used in production in testnets.

 ### 🐥 - Mature Stage

-The smart contract is fully developed and tested.
+The Smart Contract is fully developed and tested.
 It's considered safe for production use, offering robust features and optimized performance.

 ## 🗂 Directory Structure

-The project is structured around a set of Rust workspaces, each defining a smart contract.
+The project is structured around a set of Rust workspaces, each defining a Smart Contract.

 ```text
 .